 On one hand, that’s not always a terrible idea; Jesus was clear that to follow him, we must consistently lower our own status — to die to our self.

 On the other, it reveals that we clearly have some room to grow in the way we think about listening.

 Listening doesn’t mean either accepting or rejecting other people’s ideas or perspectives.
 Rather, listening gives us the tools to understand the problem.

 Listening is strength.

 In the discipline of nonviolent communication, the ultimate goal is to identify a need.
 It takes wading through a whole lot of murk — blame and subterfuge and wishes and wants — before we begin to arrive an actual, actionable need.
-This principle can work at every level, from weighty-but-delicate international diplomacy, to intrapersonal communication — the way each of us talks to ourselves.
+This principle can work at every level, from weighty-but-delicate international diplomacy, to intrapersonal communication (the way each of us talks to our self).

 Needs are not self-evident.

-As a result, we often we keep our needs so well protected that we aren’t even able to articulate them, even to ourselves.
-But it’s only when we understand all the needs at stake, even when they appear contradictory, that we can begin to design solutions.
-In fact, therapists are telling us that we feel stronger and less anxious when we’ve divulged our needs to each other, even if they’re ignored, than we do if we keep them bottled up afraid of how people react if they knew.
+As a result, we often we keep our needs so well protected that we are unable to articulate them, even just to ourselves.
+Yet it’s only when we understand all the needs at stake — as complicated or downright contradictory as they may seem — that we can begin to design solutions.
+In fact, therapists are telling us that we feel stronger and less anxious when we’ve divulged our needs to each other, even if they’re rebuffed, than we do if we keep them bottled up afraid of how people react if they knew.